Eat, Drink, and Explore Oregon's Rugged Coastal Towns

 To the untrained eye, the northern coast of Oregon is stuck in amber: A series of small towns butting up against beaches both sandy and rocky.
 They've long drawn visitors with their dreamy mix of environments, from the Japan-esque mossy forests and rocky coastline to the Northeast-evoking crab shacks, oyster bars, and fishermen's dives that dot the winding roads.

 But look closer at the land that gave us The Goonies and you'll find a stretch of coastline whose identity is so much more: Breweries are popping up everywhere, serving sailors and surfers alike.
 Artists and outdoorsmen are flocking, bringing with them a hunger for food that goes well beyond the requisite fresh-caught fish & chips (though there's a lot of that too).
-It's that balance between laid-back coastal eccentricity and hunger for culture that makes the north coast of Oregon one of our 20 Best Places for a Big Trip in 2020.
+It's that balance between laid-back coastal eccentricity and hunger for culture that makes the north coast of Oregon one of our 20 Places We're Dreaming About in 2020.
 And here's how to do it right.

 Where to stay on the northern coast of Oregon